 Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic surgeons, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have the expertise and surgical skills necessary to diagnose and treat these cases.

-In fact, they’ve performed more than 16,000 successful spine surgeries and helped more than 100,000 patients get back to living a normal, pain-free life.
+They’ve performed more than 16,000 successful spine surgeries and helped more than 100,000 patients get back to living a normal, pain-free life.
 So, if you have been told that there is no hope, call the Southwest Scoliosis and Spine Institute with offices in Dallas, Plano, and Frisco, Texas. for an evaluation.

 ____________________